abaer123/Racing-Repository/Courses/Workshops/Project_Management/1_Organize_Track_And_Define_Work.md

   * Click **Create milestone**
 * [ ] Step 6: Create Issues
   * Create an Issue
-    * Navigate to **Plan>Issues** using the lefthand navigation menu
+    * Navigate to **Plan>Issues** using the left hand navigation menu
     * Click **New issue**
     * Give a title **Update-Pipeline**
     * Click **Assign to me** to assign the issue to yourself.
-Even if your name dosent appear in the dropdown you can still write in your GitLab id
+Even if your name doesn't appear in the dropdown you can still write in your GitLab id
     * Select the milestone (**Tanuki-Racing-Migration-Milestone**)
     * Assign the label **P2**
     * Give a weight (i.e. **2**)